Samsung/tizen-docs/docs/application/tizen-studio/setup/install.md

 This section explains the process to download and install Tizen Studio on your development hardware.

-To have optimal installation experience, follow these steps chronologically:
+To have optimal installation experience, follow these steps:

 1. System prerequisites
    - Hardware requirements